 You have 21 days (including weekends but not university closure days or bank holidays) to submit an appeal from when you receive your decision.
-Completed appeal forms should be submitted to the Student Resolution Service (SRS) by emailing student-appeals@bristol.ac.uk.
-See the Make an academic appeal page on our website for more information.
+Completed appeal forms and all relevant evidence should be submitted to the Student Resolution Service (SRS) by emailing student-appeals@bristol.ac.uk.